paulscherrerinstitute/bsread_cpp/Readme.md

 	# resourceID            -       ID of the "resource" (used to configure and identify the "readout"/trigger)
 	# cardNumber		-	Number of the card as configured in the Hy8001 driver setup
 	# signal	-	Signal of the card to send the trigger out [signal starts at 0]
 	crlogicAddHy8401Resource "<resourceID>", <cardNumer>, <signal>
 	```

       * Channel

 	```
-	/**
-	 * Add timestamp resource to resource list
-	 * key	-	Key/Channel name of the resource
+	# key	-	Key/Channel name of the resource
-	 */
 	crlogicAddChannelResource "key"
 	```